Loan move for Spurs ace could clear Arsenal to move for £6m rated defender Cedric

 READ MORE: Video: Jermaine Pennant axed by Sky after accusations of BEING DRUNK on-air

-It’s suggested that The Saints would be looking to cash in on the Portuguese defender who only has 6 months remaining on his deal, and Arsenal are interested in making a move with the right back being valued at £6m.
+It’s suggested that The Saints would be looking to cash in on the Portuguese defender who only has six months remaining on his deal, and Arsenal are interested in making a move with the right-back being valued at £6m, according to the Telegraph.

 It could all make sense, as Spurs would be unlikely to want to loan someone out unless they were likely to play regularly, so they might actually be doing Arsenal a favour by providing the replacement for Cedric.

-Soares in still only 28 so should have a few good years left in him, and he can cover at left back in an emergency too so that might appeal to Arteta as he looks to bolster his squad.
+Soares is still only 28 so should have a few good years left in him, and he can cover at left-back in an emergency too, so that might appeal to Arteta as he looks to bolster his squad.

 Nothing has been agreed for either player yet, but it looks likely and the window will close soon so things could move quickly.